As a B2B marketer, an account-based marketing project plan isn’t optional.

 Volume → Value

 Instead of focusing on getting more leads, the goal is to work toward a semi-finite audience that is already somewhat “qualified.”
-In that sense, ABM is more about getting the right leads (from the right accounts).
+In that sense, account-based marketing is more about getting the right leads (from the right accounts).

 Accounts vs. people